Hofer-Julian/wedding/content/en/homepage/about.md

 ### Additional, but just as important points

-- Please wear something in which you like to have photos taken of you, but in which you also feel physically comfortable for the day.
+- Please wear something in which you like to have photos taken of you and in which you also feel physically comfortable for the day.
 We recommend a nice shirt or blouse with some elegant pants.
 The celebration will take place in August.
 Therefore, please adapt your choice of clothing to the weather <nobr>forecast. 😎</nobr>

 - You being there is the best and biggest gift.
 There is absolutely no need to bring presents or especially <nobr>flowers. 🥰</nobr>